leo1104/android_device_xiaomi_lavender/README.md

   *
   * This program is distributed in the hope that it will be useful,
   * but WITHOUT ANY WARRANTY; without even the implied warranty of
-  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
+  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.See the
   * GNU General Public License for more details.
   *
   * You should have received a copy of the GNU General Public License